Bay Area Multifamily Investment Sales

 How we work — institutional discipline, independent alignment

-Every JMH multifamily mandate runs through the same five-stage institutional discipline.
+Every JM Henderson CRE multifamily mandate runs through the same five-stage institutional discipline.

 Underwriting.
 Full T-12 normalization, loss-to-lease analysis, mark-to-market scenarios, expense benchmarking against submarket comparables, and explicit assumption documentation.
-AI-assisted comp pulls and sensitivity analysis compress the cycle from weeks to days without sacrificing rigor.
+AI-assisted comparable pulls and sensitivity analysis compress the cycle from weeks to days without sacrificing rigor.

 Marketing.
-Institutional-grade Offering Memorandum produced in 5–7 days (versus the 30+ days standard at large brokerages).
-Confidential teaser distribution to 200+ targeted buyers ranked by likelihood of bid.
-Full data room via Box Enterprise with audit logs.
+Institutional-grade Offering Memorandum produced in 5–7 days.
+Confidential teaser distribution to a targeted institutional buyer list ranked by likelihood of bid.
+Full data room via enterprise document management with audit logs.

 Negotiation.
 Open, transparent communication with the seller throughout.
-No black-box "best and final" pressure tactics.
+No black-box pressure tactics.
 Counter-offer strategy is built collaboratively with the seller, not imposed by the broker.

 Close.
-Full deadline tracking via a shared Notion deal pipeline.
+Full deadline tracking via a shared deal-pipeline system.
 Daily status during due diligence.
 Post-close documentation in the seller's preferred system.
-Nothing falls through the cracks.

 Independence means every recommendation aligns with the seller's outcome.
 No proprietary funds competing for the deal.
 No internal compliance friction.
-No broker bullpen with information leaks.
+No production-team information leaks.

 Active Bay Area + Central Coast multifamily submarket coverage